U.S. Bicentennial license plate home page Rick Kretschmer's License Plate Archives U.S. Bicentennial license plate

 1977 South Dakota

-South Dakota - March 1976 to March 1981
+South Dakota – January 1976 to March 1981

 This plate design doesn't actually say "1776" or "Bicentennial", nor does it display a Bicentennial logo or any Revolutionary War graphics, but I'll give South Dakota the benefit of the doubt, due to these plates actually being issued in 1976 and the flag-like graphic design at the top.
-There's a screened "76" in the lower right corner; in 1977 and subsequent years thorugh 1980, these plates were renewed with year stickers placed in the same location.
+There's a screened "76" in the lower right corner; in 1977 and subsequent years thorugh 1980, the plates were renewed with year stickers placed in the same location.
 The ME serial prefix identifies this plate as being from Minnehaha County.

 1977 Alabama

-Alabama - September 1976 to October 1982
+Alabama – October 1976 to November 1982

-Additional U.S. Bicentennial Plates
+Other U.S. Bicentennial plates

-U.S. Bicentennial license plates that I don't yet have
+Other U.S. Bicentennial license plates

 Related links